The tempremental queen of Condrieu, or Viognier in the Northern Rhône

 The grape Viognier comes into its own in Condrieu.
-Condrieu is a tiny, white wine area in the Northern part of the Rhône Valley.
-Viognier thrives in a type of soil called “arzelle” to produce a wine in a category of its own.
+Condrieu is a tiny, white wine area in the North of the Rhône Valley.
+Viognier thrives in a type of soil called “arzelle” to produce a wine in a category all of its own.

 Condrieu is one of the great white wines from the Northern Rhône.
 Yet only one single grape variety is used to produce Condrieu wines.
 They are all made of 100% viognier.
 Although one can now find viognier all over the world, it is still in Condrieu where the world’s finest viogniers are produced.
 Good Condrieus are sensual, rich, opulent, seductive, and undeniably alluring.
 They not only portrait the difficult terroir of the Northern Rhône, but also the long history of this famously finicky grape.